GaryHilares/Liberty-Arrow-old/README.md

 ### Features
 - **Multiple level:** Ganbara Neba allows you to put groups of blocked pages with individual rules and nested in multiple levels.
+- **Unlimited sites:** You wan't to block 50 different sites?
+No problem!
+- **Substring blocking system:** You not only can block sites by adding the domain name, but also by adding any url's substring.

 ### Platforms
 - Google Chrome.
+- Firefox.
+- Edge (Unnoficial).
+- Opera (Unnoficial).
+- Brave (Unnoficial).

 ## Motivation
-I like different Chrome extensions that help you to improve productivity by giving you different options to make you waste less time in unnecessary websites.
+I like different browser extensions that help you to improve productivity by giving you different options to make you waste less time in unnecessary websites.
 However, I wanted to add multiple websites in different ways and these extensions only allowed to set a group of rules for all pages.

 Ganbara Neba aims to solve this problem by providing group organization to your websites and allowing you to put different rules for them.